pinkfloppydisk/edvinas-dev/content/posts/gneiss/index.md

 #### Core mechanic
 {{< video src="core-mechanic.m4v" >}}

 To implement the core mechanic we had to generate a mesh procedurally based on what the player draws on the screen.
-Getting mesh generation to work correctly was rather.
+Getting mesh generation to work correctly was difficult.
 We couldn't get it to work properly until the final moments of the production.
 In the end, we did a bit of searching and stumbled upon [UnityPlumber](https://github.com/federicocasares/unity-plumber) which worked rather nicely, even though it still has flaws.
 Apart from that a lot of the challenges related to the core mechanic was integration with other features which I think are too specific to comment on.

 I think the key takeaway is that we should have done more research in libraries which could aid in mesh generation.
 There are a lot of assets/libraries which could have been used to implement this.